|

 caps.
 The beautifully milled SFC-emblazoned footpeg

-brackets set the SFC apart from more mundane
+brackets set it apart from more mundane motorcycles.
+Unlike the

 panel was a simple aluminium plate with three